mattmakai/fullstackpython.com/content/pages/examples/flask/flask-helpers-flash.markdown

 @charts.route('/charts/<c_id>', methods=['GET'])
 def view(c_id):
-    """Load a json view config from the DB.""" if not auth(authtype='view', view_id=c_id):
+    if not auth(authtype='view', view_id=c_id):
 ~~        flash('You do not have access to view this dashboard.', 'error')
         return redirect(url_for('jsondash.dashboard'))